-THE ELECTION
+THE MAILING

-Ballots will be mailed on Wed., April 13, 2011, by the American Arbitration Association, utilizing the most recent membership list available.
-To be eligible to vote in the election, a member must be in good standing and must have paid all arrears in dues and other financial obligations to the Union, prior to voting, in accordance with Article XIII of the Constitution of the Transport Workers Union of America, AFL-CIO, on or before March 30, 2011.
+Ballots will be mailed on July 19, 2017, by the Election Committee, utilizing the most recent membership list available.
+To be eligible to vote in the election and be mailed a ballot, a member must be in good standing and must have paid all arrears in dues and other financial obligations to the Union, prior to voting, in accordance with Article XIII of the Constitution of the Transport Workers Union of America, AFL-CIO, on or before July 1, 2017.
+Any member who is not in good standing on July 1, 2017 may pay his/her arrears and request a ballot from the Elections Committee.
+Ballots received from such members will be counted.

 Enclosed with the ballot mailed to each member will be two (2) envelopes.
-The words "SECRET BALLOT - EXECUTIVE BOARD ELECTION" will be printed on one envelope, The two other envelope will be an addressed return envelope, with postage prepaid.
+The words "SECRET BALLOT - TWU EXECUTIVE BOARD" will be printed on one envelope.
+The other envelope will be an addressed return envelope, with postage prepaid.

 - Each ballot must be voted in accordance with the instructions printed on it. - Having voted, the member must place their marked ballot in the appropriate secret ballot envelope and seal it.
-Any mark on the secret ballot envelope which could identify the voter will void the ballot. - The sealed secret ballot envelopes should be placed in the appropriate return addressed envelope and sealed. - The voted ballots must be mailed so as to arrive at the AAA office before 8:30 AM on Wednesday, May 4, 2011.
-No ballots may be returned to the AAA in person.
+Any mark on the secret ballot envelope which could identify the voter will void the ballot. - The sealed secret ballot envelope should be placed in the appropriate return addressed envelope and sealed. - The voted ballots must be mailed so as to arrive at the Post Office Box utilized for this election before 8:30 AM on Wednesday, August 9, 2017.
+No ballots may be returned to the Election Committee in person.